Hydra the Revenge: Ride experience

 Once the floor drops and the front gate opens, the train is dispatched leading straight into the first inversion; a heartline roll, nicknamed the "Jojo Roll".
 Upon exiting the roll, the train makes a 180 degree right turn and begins to climb the 95 ft lift hill.
-Once at the top, the train drops down 105 ft at a 68 degree angle.
+Once at the top, the train drops down 105 ft at a 68-degree angle.
 Then, the train makes a slight right turn into a 62 ft inclined dive loop before going through a zero-gravity roll.
-Next, immediately after the roll, the train enters the first of two corkscrews.
+Immediately after the roll, the train enters the first of two corkscrews.
 After exiting the corkscrew, the train then goes through a cobra roll.
 After an upward left turn, followed by a downward right turn, the train goes over an airtime hill before entering the second corkscrew.
 The train then makes a 360 degree left turn, followed by a banked 90-degree right turn which leads into the final brake run and back into the station.
-One cycle of the ride lasts about 2 minutes and 35 seconds.
+The ride's duration is about 2 minutes and 35 seconds.

 Characteristics

 Trains

 Hydra the Revenge operates with two steel and fiberglass trains.
 Each train has eight cars that can seat four riders in a single row for a total of 32 riders per train.
-Each train has two shades of green and pink on the bottom section while the seats and over-the-shoulder restraints are also pink.
+Each train has two shades of green and pink on the bottom section, while the seats and over-the-shoulder restraints are pink.
 Each seat has an over-the-shoulder harness with an interlocking seatbelt.
-The trains have no floor as the riders' legs can dangle above the track.
+The trains have no floor, as the riders' legs dangle above the track.

 Track

-The steel track of Hydra the Revenge is approximately 3198 ft long, the height of the lift is approximately 95 ft high and the entire track weighs about 1,368,000 lb.
+The steel track of Hydra the Revenge is approximately 3198 ft long, the height of the lift hill is approximately 95 ft high, and the entire track weighs about 1,368,000 lb.
 It was manufactured by Clermont Steel Fabricators located in Batavia, Ohio.
 The track has two shades of green while the supports are turquoise.

 Reception

-Jeremy Thompson from Roller Coaster Philosophy said that "the ride itself is okay, but I’m not sure if I really loved the whole experience.", but that "still, it’s got a more interesting layout."
-A group of roller coaster enthusiasts also came to the conclusion that the ride wasn't the best but still good, "The general consensus is that it's a good, but not quite great, ride that's perfect for family-oriented Dorney."
+Jeremy Thompson from Roller Coaster Philosophy said that "the ride itself is okay, but I’m not sure if I really loved the whole experience...still, it’s got a more interesting layout."
+A group of roller coaster enthusiasts also came to the conclusion that "...it's a good, but not quite great, ride that's perfect for family-oriented Dorney."